rust-lang/rfcs/text/0000-extern-existential-type.md

 extern existential type alloc::Heap = JemallocHeap;
 ```
+Note how these examples show how foreign and pure-Rust implementations of the global resource can both be used.

 By defining traits for each bit of deferred functionality (`Alloc`, `Log`), we can likewise cover each of the other use-cases.
 This frees the compiler and programmer to forget about the specific instances and just learn the general pattern.